olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     $ sbatch --export=NONE submit_qml.sbatch
     ```

 3. Look at the statistics printed in your `qml_basics-<JOB_ID>.out` file after the job completes to see the job stats and output.
+The line you should look for is this message at the bottom of the file:

+    ```
+    Speed to accuracy ratio: [some value here]
+    ```

 4. By varying `-n` in step 1, compare and determine which number of GPUs (tasks) is optimal for the code on 1 node.
 Which configuration leads to the smallest speed to accuracy ratio?